Plainly

 Plain language training.

-You're smart and switched on - and want your writing to really land with your audience.
-Get some practical tools to write clearly and with more impact.
+You're smart and switched on – and want your writing to really land with your audience.
+I'll give you some practical tools so you can write clearly and with more impact.

 Plain language essentials